 Design Tips for Creating a Tropical Atmosphere in the Office

 Establishing an eco-friendly, fun atmosphere in a commercial office can increase employee productivity and promote a fun environment throughout the workday.
-Consult the office manager about getting the employees involved in the design and keeping their interests in mind.
+Consult the office manager about getting the employees involved in the tropical office design and keeping their interests in mind.
 When the whole company decides which decorations will go around the office, they’ll feel more invested in their jobs.

 How to Decorate Tropical-Themed Spaces in an Amusement Park